microsoft/aiida-pyscf/README.md

 The geometry of the structure is fully defined through the `structure` input, which is provided by a `StructureData` node.
-Any other properties, e.g., the charge and what basis set to use, can be specified through the `structure` dictionary in the `parameters` input:
+Any other properties, e.g., the charge and what basis set to use, can be specified through the `structure` dictionary in the `parameters` input.
+A specific SCF solver can also be specified using the `solver` keyword.
+For
+example:

 ```python
 from ase.build import molecule